• Skip to primary navigation

 Jump to Recipe

 It's so easy to make quick pickled vegetables, a tasty condiment or side dish on your dinner plate.
 Quick pickled cabbage is a tasty way to preserve cabbage and add flavor to your meals.
-Just like easy Pickled Carrots, Pickled Garlic, Refrigerator Pickles or Pickled Peppers, an easy recipe with tang and crunch!
+Just like easy Pickled Carrots, Pickled Garlic, Refrigerator Pickles or Georgian Fermented Cabbage, an easy recipe with tang and crunch!
 Can you tell Iove pickled foods?

 Tangy and crunchy, quick Pickled Cabbage is the perfect condiment.
 Enjoy as a salad side with your meal, or on top of your burger or tacos or as a fresher substitute for sauerkraut.